pygame/pygame/docs/reST/tut/newbieguide.rst

 unwieldy, chances are its speed can be improved, too.
 Read over `Why Pygame is Slow`_ for some deeper insight into why pygame might be considered slower than other frameworks/engines, and what that actually means in practice.
-And if you're truly stumped by performance problems, profilers like cProfile_ or SnakeViz_ can help identify bottlenecks (they'll tell you which parts of the code are taking the longest to execute).
+And if you're truly stumped by performance problems, profilers like cProfile_ (or SnakeViz_, a visualizer for cProfile) can help identify bottlenecks (they'll tell you which parts of the code are taking the longest to execute).
 That said, premature optimisation is the root of all evil; if it's already fast enough, don't torture the code trying to make it faster.
 If it's fast enough, let it be :)

 There you go.
 Now you know practically everything I know about using pygame.